 Human potato crisps or potato chips are thin slices of potato, baked or fried in oil and then coated with salt.
 While dogs need salt in their diet, too much is harmful for their health just as it is for humans.
 So if you do decide to make potato crisps for your dog, no salt please.
 And definitely, definitely, do not be feeding your dog shop-bought crisps for humans.
 That will not do the health of your best friend any good at all!

-While you can use potatoes, sweet potatoes or courgettes, our personal favourite at The Dog Chef is apple crisps.
+While you can use potatoes, sweet potatoes or courgettes, my personal favourite at The Dog Chef is apple crisps.
 Depending on the time of year, apples are relatively cheap.
 They’re even free in many places at windfall time.
 They’re readily available and have a flavour dogs love.
 What’s not to like?

 Whatever fruit or vegetables you choose to use in your dog crisps recipe, the first thing you need to do is to wash and dry them.
 Once they’re dry, you need to reduce your chosen fruit or veg to thin slices.
 Ideal for this is a mandolin slicer.
 You can do it by hand but a mandolin will make much lighter work of the job.